Compare IPTV Subscription Plans

 Verdict by viewer profile #

-UK-resident armchair fan: BBC iPlayer plus ITVX free is the answer. £14.13 monthly licence equivalent, full coverage, no other subscriptions needed.
+UK-resident armchair fan: BBC iPlayer plus ITVX free is the answer. £14.13 monthly licence equivalent, full coverage, no other subscriptions needed — easily the cheapest way to Six Nations live streaming fixtures across the whole championship.

 Welsh-speaking household: add S4C alongside iPlayer and ITVX.
 Same TV licence covers it.